 Ujjayi Breath

-There is a moment, a few minutes into the practice, when you notice the breath has started to sound like something.
-A soft hush at the back of the throat, almost like wind moving through a doorway.
-You did not force it to slow down.
-It slowed itself.
-And somewhere in the slowing, the mind got quieter too, almost as a side effect of having something steady to listen to.
+It is usually easier to find the breath sitting still first.
+A few minutes into a seated practice you notice it has started to sound like something, a soft hush, almost like wind moving through a doorway.
+You did not force it to slow.
+It slowed itself, and somewhere in the slowing the mind grew quieter too, almost as a side effect of having something to listen to.
+Once the breath is familiar seated, it travels with you into movement.

 Core Mechanism